MultiSafepay/docs/content/integrations/shopware.md

 ### Recurring payments

-You need to [enable recurring payments](/recurring-payments) in your MultiSafepay dashboard and then in the gateway settings.
+You need to [enable recurring payments](/recurring-payments) in your MultiSafepay dashboard and then in the <<glossary:gateway>> settings.

 ### Refunds